-In TAPS, I co-author the API draft, the Implementation draft, and the Survey of the Interaction Between Security Protocols and Transport Services.
+Moreover, I co-author the API draft and the Implementation draft, and I have co-authored RFC8922: A Survey of the Interaction Between Security Protocols and Transport Services.

 Furthermore, I initiated a TAPS implementation called PyTAPS, which I am developing in close collaboration with Max Franke and Philipp Tiesel.

 To get input from the Linux community, I presented the idea of TAPS at “All Systems Go” 2018, a foundational Linux conference.

 Path-Aware Networking Research Group (PANRG)

 The Path-Aware Networking Research Group (PANRG) in the Internet Research Task Force (IRTF) discusses path-aware technologies, i.e., endpoints discovering the properties of paths they use for communication across an internetwork and reacting to these properties in a way that affects routing and/or data transfer.